-I use power tools for all the grunt work - board planing, jointing, grooving, sawing, edging, etc. The planes and scrapers primarily take the place of sandpaper - no scrub planes for me ( I do have one I use to make chips for my smoker!).
+I use power tools for the grunt work - board planing, grooving, sawing, edging, etc. The planes and scrapers are for flattening and smoothing panels, jointing, squaring stock on a shooting board, and taking the place of sandpaper - no scrub planes for me ( I do have one I use to make chips for my smoker!).

-My workshop/garage shares space with my other main hobby, motorcycles.
+My workshop/garage shares space with my other hobbies - motorcycles, reloading, fly fishing.
 I turn part of it into a spray booth when it's time to put the finish on.
 I've become pretty good in the finishing spectrum, and am now bringing the design/building side up to spec.

 I'm a degreed mechanical engineer from Oklahoma State with 30 years in product & process design, testing, quality, manufacturing, and management in those areas.
 There is a good chance your home (and shop) AC or heat pump unit has one of our Copeland Scroll compressors in it!